-Many Missouri residents can obtain their birth, marriage and divorce records locally.
+Many Missouri residents can quickly obtain their birth, death, marriage and divorce records locally.

-The Certified Statement Relating to Marriage issued by the Department of Health and Senior Services will include the names of both spouses, date of marriage and county where the marriage was recorded.
-A certified copy of the original marriage license may be obtained by contacting the Recorder of Deeds in the county where the license was obtained.
+The Certified Statement Relating to Marriage issued by the Department of Health and Senior Services in Jefferson City will only include the names of both spouses, date of marriage, and county where the marriage was recorded.
+An actual certified copy of the original marriage license may only be obtained by contacting the Recorder of Deeds in the county where the license was obtained.

-The Certified Statement Relating to Divorce issued by the Department of Health and Senior Services will include the names of both spouses, date of divorce and county where the divorce was recorded.
-A certified copy of the original divorce decree may be obtained by contacting the Circuit Clerk in the county where the decree was granted.
+The Certified Statement Relating to Divorce issued by the Department of Health and Senior Services will only include the names of both spouses, date of divorce, and county where the divorce was recorded.
+An actual certified copy of the original divorce decree may only be obtained by contacting the Circuit Clerk in the county where the decree was granted.